newyorkcitycops/clap-todo/README.md

 Commands:
   add
+  remove
+  done
   help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help